awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-checks.md

 If the command returns `LOCAL:`, local users can access the X server\.

-If the command does not return `LOCAL:`, local users do not have access to the X server\.
+If the command doesn't return `LOCAL:`, local users don't have access to the X server\.
 Run the following commands to restart the X server, and to disable and re\-enable DCV GL:
 + RHEL 7\.x/8\.x, CentOs 7\.x/8x, Amazon Linux 2, Ubuntu 18\.x, and SUSE Linux Enterprise 12\.x

   ```